Collective Bargaining Updates

 In the April 24 wage proposal (linked below), the Methuen School Committee initially proposed three separate wage scales representing the varying program assistant duties and responsibilities.
 In this proposal, the school committee also included several lanes to recognize professional growth through special certifications and degrees.

-Since December 2023, the district and the MEA Unit A bargaining teams have met ELEVEN times.
+Since December 2023, the district and the MEA Unit A bargaining teams have met TWELVE times.

 As a result, both parties arrived at SIXTEEN Tentative Agreements.